Green Peppercorn

 Flavor Profile

-Gentle warming spice without the intense burn of black pepper, lingering pleasantly on the palate
+Gentle warming sensation without the aggressive burn of black pepper

 Seasonality